Jiya003/SpeakXProject/README.md

 - For highlighting, the app uses `SpannableString` to customize text appearance.

 ## Future Enhancements
-- Add a shimmer effect for better UX while loading data.
+- Adding a shimmer effect for better UX while loading data.
-- Replace `MockApiService` with a real backend API service.
+- Replacing `MockApiService` with a real backend API service.
+- Using MVVM architecture

 ## License
 This code is free to use for educational and personal projects.
 Pull requests are welcome.